christianwach/civicrm-admin-utilities/README.md

 ### Setup

-In single-site installs, you can adjust this plugin's settings by visiting "Settings" --> "CiviCRM Admin Utilities".
+In single-site installs, you can adjust this plugin's settings by visiting "CiviCRM" --> "Admin Utilities".
 If you install this plugin in multisite, you'll find its network settings page at "Network Admin" --> "Settings" --> "CiviCRM Admin Utilities".
 If you have CiviCRM network-enabled, then you should also network-enable this plugin.

 ### Upgrading from 0.3.3 or earlier